deadbytez/CutEdge/README.md

 After applying the script it is recommended to go into Microsoft Edge settings and adjust your settings since not everything is available via a group policy.

+---

+**Windows Defender may pick up this script as Wacatac.B!ml** - temporarily turn off Defender if it does so.

 ## Supported Windows editions
 Windows 10 Pro or greater